TOMToolkit/tomtoolkit.github.io/docs/index.md

 working even when you aren't

 ## Advanced Topics
-[Background Tasks](/docs/backgroundtasks) - Learn how to set up an aysnchronous task library to handle long running and/or concurrent functions.
+[Background Tasks](/docs/backgroundtasks) - Learn how to set up an asynchronous task library to handle long running and/or concurrent functions.

 [Building a TOM Observation Facility Module](/docs/observation_module) - Learn to